SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 can see that the vaccines remain strong across all ages, and that we are quite certain that is the case.

+Simpson's paradox is really, _really_ misleading people here.
+There may be arguments for a booster shot, but apparently these data are not one of those arguments.

 ---

 ## Notes &amp; References